dblock/code.dblock.org/_posts/2010/2010-05-20-single-sign-on-tomcat-negotiate-authenticator-kerberos-ntlm-w-waffle.markdown

 successfully logged in user: dblock-green\dblock
 ```

 My laptop is not a member of an Active Directory domain, but you would see domain groups, including nested ones here.
-There’s nothing special to do for Active Directory.
+There's nothing special to do for Active Directory.
 The authenticator also automatically handles all aspects of the Negotiate protocol, chooses Kerberos vs. NTLM and supports NTLM POST.
 It basically has the same effect in Tomcat as choosing Integrated Windows authentication options in IIS.

 #### Related Projects

 - [Tomcat SPNEGO by Dominique Guerrin](https://web.archive.org/web/20120114182927/https://tomcatspnego.codeplex.com/): this is a very good prototype of a filter.
-It uses JNI and not JNA, doesn’t support NTLM POST and the code is pretty thick.
+It uses JNI and not JNA, doesn't support NTLM POST and the code is pretty thick.
-- [SPNEGO Sourceforge](https://spnego.sourceforge.net/): it’s a nightmare to configure, doesn’t work without an Active Directory domain and requires an SPN
+- [SPNEGO Sourceforge](https://spnego.sourceforge.net/): it's a nightmare to configure, doesn't work without an Active Directory domain and requires an SPN
 - [JCIFS NTLM](https://web.archive.org/web/20130117024232/https://jcifs.samba.org/src/docs/ntlmhttpauth.html): no longer supported and they recommend using Jespa
 - [Jespa](https://www.ioplex.com/jespa.html): a commercial implementation that claims to do the same thing as Waffle, but uses the Netlogon service instead of the native Windows API